The Official Hotel of the Alamo

 The Alamo is a shrine to the many who fought and died for Texas’ liberty.
 There are rules of reverence for all who enter.
 No food, drinks, photography, pets or cell phone use is allowed.
 Guests are asked to speak quietly and remove their hats.

-All About the Alamo
+History of the Alamo

 The Alamo was first constructed in 1724 as a Franciscan mission, designed to convert the natives to Catholicism and the Spanish way of life.
 It later became a Spanish, then Mexican military outpost after Mexico declared independence in 1821.